SamChang03/SOC_Lab/Lab01/README.md

 We will get more familiar to the tool that we will use to develop our SOC in this Lab.
 ### resourse: https://github.com/bol-edu/course-lab_1
 ## Vitis HLS
-- We downloaded the three files from the github link above
+- Download the three files from the github link above
 1. Multiplication.cpp : Baic mutiplication C code
 2. Multiplication.h : Head file
 3. MultipTester.cpp : Testbench for the code

-- Then we run the simulation to get the simulation result to check the HLS code meet our expectatoin
+- Run the simulation to get the simulation result to check the HLS code meet our expectatoin
 ![vitis_simulation](https://github.com/SamChang03/SOC_Lab/blob/main/Lab01/vitis_simulation.png)

-- We move on to run synthesis and cosimulation to ensure that we can get the correct result in the hardware
+- Run synthesis and cosimulation to ensure that we can get the correct result in the hardware
 - Note that before we run the cosimulation, we need to comment out the pragma inculd ap_strl_none.
 Then, run the synthesis and the cosimulaion again and passing the cosimulation
 ![synthesis_result](https://github.com/SamChang03/SOC_Lab/blob/main/Lab01/synthesis_result.png)
 ![cosimulation_result](https://github.com/SamChang03/SOC_Lab/blob/main/Lab01/cosimulation_result.png)